Rebecca (Minerd) Behme Kearns was born on June 24, 1850 near Tontogany, Wood County, OH, the youngest daughter of Samuel and Susanna (Hueston) Minerd.

 Rebecca Minerd’s whereabouts during her son’s early life are unknown, but will be researched more thoroughly.
 The photo seen here shows Rebecca in a playful cowgirl-type hat, at an unknown date.

-By 1876, she had married Nathaniel Arthur Behme (or "Beam") (1851-1914), the son of Julius H.D. and Mary Ann (Ketchum) Behme.
-Nathaniel's father was a German immigrant, and his mother a native of New York.
+By 1876, she had married Nathaniel Arthur Behme (or "Beam") (1851-1914), a Tontogany resident, and the son of Julius H.D. and Mary Ann (Ketchum) Behme.
+The father was a German immigrant, and the mother a native of New York,

 When the federal census was taken in June 1880, Rebecca and Nathaniel resided near Tontogany with their three children Fred (age 4), Clara (3) and Samuel (2 months).